yasutakatou/tfimport/README.md

 - TFIMPORTINI

-Specifies the location of the definition file.
+Specifies the location of the definition file.<br>

-note) The default is the current directory.
+note) The default is the current directory.<br>

 ```